msherkhane/InstaCart--Python/README.md

 ''*'' Which product departments are most popular?

 "*" How do customer demographics and behaviors vary in terms of brand loyalty, regional differences, and purchasing patterns?
+## Tools

+* Pandas: for data analysis

+* Numpy: for mathematical equations

+* Seaborn: for data visualizations

+* Matplotlib: for data visualizations

+* SciPy: for mathematical equations